Richard-Sti/csiborgtools/README.md

 ## Project Clustering
 - [ ] Add uncertainty to the kNN-CDF autocorrelation.
 - [ ] Add the joint kNN-CDF calculation.
+- [ ] Make kNN-CDF more memory friendly if generating many randoms.

 ## Project Environmental Dependence